Langwieser Viaduct

 The Langwieser Viaduct (or Langwies Viaduct; Langwieser Viadukt) is a single track reinforced concrete railway bridge spanning the Plessur River and the Sapünerbach, near Langwies, in the Canton of Graubünden, Switzerland.

 It was designed by Hermann Schürch and constructed between 1912 and 1914 by Eduard Züblin for the Chur–Arosa railway.
-At the time of its completion, the Langwieser Viaduct was the first railway bridge anywhere in the world to possess a span of 100 meters, as well as the first railway bridge of such a scale to be made of concrete.
+At the time of its completion, the Langwieser Viaduct was the first railway bridge anywhere in the world made of concrete to possess a span of 100 meters, as well as the first railway bridge of such a scale to be made of concrete.

 Presently, the Langwieser Viaduct is owned and used by the Rhaetian Railway; it remains the biggest bridge on the company's network.
 It has also been listed as a Swiss heritage site of national significance in light of its status as a pioneering reinforced concrete structure.

 Location

 The Langwieser Viaduct is located on the Rhaetian Railway's metre gauge line from Chur to the holiday and recreation resort of Arosa (the Chur–Arosa line).
 It carries the railway line over the Plessur River valley, immediately up the line from Langwies station.

 While most of the line's bridges are composed from locally-source stone, a decision that had been a specified preference of the route's chief engineer Gustav Bener, this was not possible at the location of the Langwieser Viaduct.
 The soil lacked sufficient bearing capacity, comprising high levels of gravel and sand, and was a generally very difficult to build a bridge upon; it did not allow for suitable foundations upon which to build a stone bridge.